CLab-HKUST-GZ/micro58-axcore-ae/Hardware/AxCore/README.md

 If you wish to set up your own local environment, you will need to install and configure the following:

 1.  **[Coursier](https://github.com/coursier/launchers/)**: A launcher for Scala applications.
-2.  **Synopsys VCS**: Must be configured for use with [SpinalHDL projects](https://spinalhdl.github.io/SpinalDoc-RTD/master/SpinalHDL/Simulation/install/VCS.html).
+2.  **Synopsys VCS**: Must be configured for use with [VCS simulation for SpinalHDL projects](https://spinalhdl.github.io/SpinalDoc-RTD/master/SpinalHDL/Simulation/install/VCS.html).

 Please be aware that this process can be time-consuming.
 We strongly recommend using our provided environment for immediate productivity.